 Instructors are professional, well-known, and experts in their fields.

-Scott Berg has been sailing, racing and cruising for the past 50 years and has experience on a range of power and sailing vessels.
+Scott Berg has been sailing, racing and cruising for the past 50 years and has experience on a range of power and sailing vessels from an El Toro Pram to a 135’ Baltic Trader.
 Scott is the owner of Chardonnay Boatworks, a full service marine repair and consulting company focusing on the repair and re-engineering of sail and motor yachts.
-He frequently lectures on marine electrical systems, electronics, and yacht systems and off shore sailing.
-He is a current member and past president of the Seven Seas Cruising Association (SSCA), he also holds a USCG 100T Masters license and currently lives on his 60’ Seaton Ketch, ‘Chardonnay’.
+He frequently lectures on marine electrical systems, communication, electronics, and yacht systems and off shore sailing.
+Scott holds multiple certifications from the ABYC and NMEA.
+He is the a co-founder of the SSCA HF Radio Network (KPK), holds both commercial and amateur radio licenses, and represents recreational boaters as member of the USCG’s Global Maritime Distress & Safety System(GMDSS) Task Force.
+Scott is a member of the Ocean Cruising Club and the SSCA (Past President).
+He holds a USCG 100T Masters license and currently lives on his 60’ Seaton Ketch, ‘Chardonnay’.

 Nigel is best known for his Boatowner’s Mechanical & Electrical Manual and Marine Diesel Engines.
 In addition to hundreds of magazine articles, he has authored “A Cruising Guide to the Northwest Caribbean”, “Nigel Calder’s Cruising Handbook: A compendium for Coastal and Offshore Sailors” and “How to read a Nautical Chart”.
 He most recently published Shakedown Cruise, a look back at his early years cruising with his then pregnant wife and a toddler.
 Nigel is currently the Technical Editor or an Associate Editor of PassageMaker, Professional Boatbuilder, Sail, and Ocean Navigator magazines and a freelance consultant on marine energy issues.
 He and his wife, Terrie, spend several months every year aboard their Malo 46, Nada.
 Over the past 35 years, they have cruised and written about the east coast of North America and the Bahamas; the Caribbean; the U.K. and points as far north as the Faroe Islands; the Atlantic coasts of Ireland, France, Spain, and Portugal as well as Scandinavia.